neurobioinfo/segpy/docs/installation.md

 unzip segpy.pip.zip
 ```

-To obtain a brief guidance of the pipeline, execute the following code.
+To obtain a brief overview of the pipeline, run the following code.
 ```
 bash ./segpy.pip/launch_segpy.sh -h
 ```